SakibAhmed-exe/twitterbot/README.md

-A twitter bot that replies to a given input tweet.

-To view the bot:
+# AllBallBot
+This is a twitter bot that is able to send out tweets and reply to mentions with a tweet about Basketball.
+It was hosted via Heroku, but is currentlty **not** live.

+# To View
-Log in to your twitter account.
+Log in to your twitter account
 Goto @allballbot

-View the scheduled tweets.
+View the posted tweets

-Currently not hosted anywhere